Family Health Centers of Southwest Florida, Inc: “Women SHINE Project”

 To eliminate language barriers and to better reach the population in need, the culturally- sensitive, tri-lingual SHINE Project care team speaks fluent Spanish, English, and Creole.

-Health Education, Prevention & Promotion, Inc. (HEPP): “Faith based Breast Cancer Outreach- Educating and Empowering Haitian Women to take change of their Breast Health
+Health Education, Prevention & Promotion, Inc. (HEPP): “Faith based Breast Cancer Outreach”

 Health Education Prevention & Promotion, Inc. (HEPP) provides linguistically and culturally appropriate health education in English and Creole directed at improving health literacy.
-A focus area is breast cancer due to evidence of late stage diagnosis of cancer, disproportionate breast cancer mortality rates and lack of culturally appropriate information on cancer among US-Blacks and Caribbean blacks.
-After two years of providing its unique 3-part series of breast health education at Haitian churches, HEPP is expanding its program to include African Americans and Black Caribbean.
+A focus area is breast cancer due to evidence of late stage diagnosis of cancer, disproportionate breast cancer mortality rates and lack of culturally appropriate information on cancer among Black women especially Haitians.
 HEPP’s faith-based comprehensive breast cancer awareness and education program seeks to improve beliefs, knowledge, attitudes, screening and treatment behaviors among medically underserved, low literacy and linguistically isolated Haitian women, US-Black women and Caribbean Black women living in Miami and Homestead.
-The program which has empowered Haitian women to take charge of their breast health in the last 2 years will also now reach other black women who face similar disparities in breast cancer outcome due to screening practices, access to care, and overall socioeconomic status.
-The program will be conducted at Haitian churches and at churches with a high concentration of African Americans and Caribbean Blacks in the Miami and Homestead area.
+The program has empowered Black women especially Haitian women to take charge of their breast health.
+Black women face disparities in breast cancer outcome due to screening practices, access to care, and overall socioeconomic status.
+In addition Isolation, fear, misconception and shame are often felt by many Haitians diagnosed with breast cancer.
+This year the program will also provide education to Haitian women and their caregivers at the HEPP sponsored Support Program for Haitians with Cancer.

 SISTAAH Talk, Inc: “Lil SISTAAH Talk”

-Lil Sistaah Talk!
-Is a breast health program which highlights breast cancer prevention via breast health education, healthy eating, physical activity, and hence reduced incidence and mortality.
-Promotion of good breast health and modifiable lifestyles changes are one approach.
-To that end, Sistaah Talk! has designed an interactive workshop for pre-mammogram aged adult women and female relatives of breast cancer survivors, who have not been diagnosed with cancer.
-The primary scope of Lil Sistaah Talk!
-Is to enhance pre-workshop breast health knowledge, promote prevention tactics, eliminate misperceptions and allay fears related to breast cancer for participants.
-The Lil Sistaah Talk!
-Curriculum is a four part teaching on breast health behavior, cancer prevention, early detection and participant role play.
-At the conclusion of the Lil’ SISTAAH Talk workshops, pre mammogram aged women and family members of breast cancer survivors will be able to: 1) complete a self-assessment of breast health knowledge; 2) recognize abnormal and identify changes in breasts; 3) identify breast healthy behavior concepts; 4) list lifestyle behaviors for breast cancer risk reduction and prevention; and 5) advocate for individual/personal healthy breast health.
-With an expected average participation of about 25-30 participants per session, we anticipate educating a minimum of 400 women.
+Lil Sistaah Talk! is a breast health program which highlights breast cancer prevention.
+The primary focus is lowering breast cancer risk factors by teaching basic breast health, healthy eating and physical activity.
+Through innovative instruction with emphasis on modifiable lifestyle changes.
+Sistaah Talk! has designed an interactive program for pre-mammogram aged adult women and female relatives of breast cancer survivors, who have never been diagnosed with cancer.
+The essential scope of Lil Sistaah Talk! is to increase the participants knowledge of breast health, improve prevention tactics; and erase any confusions and fears related to breast cancer.
+The Lil Sistaah Talk! curriculum is basic teaching on breast anatomy, health behavior, cancer prevention strategies, and promoting early detection.
+Participant recruitment will be managed by members of Sistaah Talk! support group.
+Upon completion of a Lil' Sistaah Talk! workshop, participants will be able to: 1) complete a self-assessment of breast health knowledge; 2) recognize abnormal breasts and identify changes; 3) identify healthy breast behavior concepts; 4) list lifestyle behaviors for breast cancer risk reduction and prevention; and 5) advocate for individual/personal healthy breast health behavior.
+Within small group settings averaging about 15-20 participants per session, we anticipate educating a minimum of 300 women.